RanaTalha04/University-Management-System/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-- The University Management System project was inspired by the need for efficient administrative tools in educational institutions.

 ---

 Feel free to customize this documentation according to your project's specific details and requirements.